A strong (with photosynthetically active radiation) aquarium light is one of the most important pieces of equipment for planted tanks.

 Note: As an Amazon Associate I earn from qualifying purchases through links on this page (at no extra cost to you).

-Top Picks for the Best LED Aquarium Lights (for Cheap)
+TLDR: The Best LED Aquarium Lights

-The Hygger light specs:
+The Hygger Clip Light boasts the following specs:

 30 LEDS: 24 white and 6 blue;